 Chief Marketing Officer interview: summary

-Intelligent People are a specialist recruitment agency within marketing.
+Intelligent People are a specialist marketing recruitment agency.
 If you need any more help with how to conduct a Chief Marketing Officer interview, contact us today.
 Since 2002, we’ve helped a broad range of companies, from global blue chips to the most exciting scale-ups, to hire marketing experts that build effective strategies.
-If you’d like to talk about how we could help you, contact us today.